Disclosure: We may receive commissions when you click our links and make purchases. Read our full affiliate disclosure

 What Is The Best MIDI Guitar Controller?

 Our recommendation is the latest iteration of the Jammy.
 Their first version was a hit, but came with a few limitations.
 Fortunately, they listened to the feedback and went the extra mile to develop v2.0, which is far more responsive, more playable, and more feature-packed than ever before.

-Without further ado, here are 7 of the best MIDI guitar controller options available today:
+Without further ado, here are 7 of the best MIDI guitar controller options available today (with some MIDI pickup alternatives in there too):

 First on our list is the Jammy.
 We got our hands on this guitar controller earlier this year and were impressed with the unit.
 The Jammy’s aim is to function much like a normal guitar but with the added benefit of a MIDI!